Rakshitha231/House_price_prediction/README.md

 The backend model was trained on the well-known Ames Housing Dataset, using key features that significantly influence residential property prices.
 The trained Linear Regression model was serialized using Joblib, and the entire application was developed using Python, Flask, and HTML/CSS.

-The project includes a web-based interface developed with Flask that allows users to enter:
+# The project includes a web-based interface developed with Flask that allows users to enter

 📐 Square Footage (GrLivArea)